 If we're concerned that the person applying for the deferred payment agreement can't understand it, then another person may need to represent them.

 This person must be properly authorised, with legal power of attorney.

 After we have confirmed your eligibility to financial support from us we will ask one of our finance officers to talk to you.

 If you're interested in a deferred payment agreement then discuss how to apply with the officer.

-It usually takes less than 6 months to set up a deferred payment agreement.
+It can take up to 12 months to set up a deferred payment agreement.
 It could take longer if you need: